ISHAN-2001/Fake-News-App/README.md

 # Fake-News-App
-A News app using Express -JS
+A News website intended to spread fake news

 ## Run Locally :-
 1. Clone this repo.